stylify/web/content/blog/simple-react-like-button-with-stylify.md

 The size savings are around **50%** (The size is similar in gzipped mode).
 If we take the mangled HTML, the difference will be even bigger.

 ## Template cleanup
 What if we have a lot of utilities and want to move them out of the template?
-With [Stylify](https://stylifycss.com) you can do that using reusable components.
+With <nuxt-link to="/">Stylify</nuxt-link> you can do that using reusable components.
 They can be defined within a comment (expects js object without surrounding brackets) in the file where they are used or in a global config.

 ```jsx
 // ...